mitranim/jisp/readme.md

 Inside a nested form, forms are resolved left-to-right, inner-to-outer, just like you'd expect.

-## Quoting
+### Quoting

 Sometimes you don't want a list to resolve, or want only _some_ of its elements to resolve.
 That's what quoting is for.
-The `quote` function takes a single list as argument and return a `quote` of it.
-Prepending a list with `` ` `` is shorthand syntax:
+The `quote` function takes a single argument and returns it without resolving it.
+Prepending with `` ` `` is shorthand syntax:

     (quote (list 'Darwin'))   ;; (list 'Darwin')